rvi/Claudie/README.md

 # Claudie
 Claudie is a :cloud: in our office that :zap: every time someone Prynt, scan a picture of interact with our social networks.

-We started this project on a creativity day, which happens once a month.

 We use a Raspberry Pi to light our LEDs.

-This project is still in early stage.
+A video of the final project is visible on [our Facebook page](https://www.facebook.com/iamprynt/videos/1535504956468942/).

 ### How to run it